Claude Monet: Impressionism

 For the third exhibition, on 5 April 1877, he selected seven paintings from the dozen he had made of Gare Saint-Lazare in the past three months, the first time he had "synced as many paintings of the same site, carefully coordinating their scenes and temporalities".
 The paintings were well received by critics, who especially praised the way he captured the arrival and departures of the trains.
 By the fourth exhibition, his involvement was by means of negotiation on Caillebotte's part.
 His last time exhibiting with the Impressionists was in 1882—four years before the final Impressionist exhibition.

 Monet, Renoir, Pissarro, Morisot, Cézanne and Sisley proceeded to experiment with new methods of depicting reality.
 They rejected the dark, contrasting lighting of romantic and realist paintings, in favour of the pale tones of their peers' paintings such as those by Jean-Baptiste-Camille Corot and Boudin.
 After developing methods for painting transient effects, Monet would go on to seek more demanding subjects, new patrons and collectors; his paintings produced in the early 1870s left a lasting impact on the movement and his peers—many of whom moved to Argenteuil as a result of admiring his depiction.

+In his later years, there is evidence that Monet had become skeptical of the term "Impressionist".
+In a 1906 letter to the artist Auguste-Michel Colle, sold at auction in 2022, Monet asks Colle to be patient regarding arrangements to visit his studio in Giverny, and closes with an admonition to avoid using the term:

+"I have perfectly received your two letters but, being very busy, have been unable to reply sooner.
+The matter about which you ask me is quite serious and delicate.
+I surely do not want to refuse, and only pray you to tell me beforehand when you would like to come for, if I should be at work, it would impossible for me to receive you.
+I would therefore have to decide the day and time…P.S.
+You seem to singularly stick to this title of ‘impressionist’, which does not mean much and has made people tell so much nonsense."